morristech/prototype-multi-regexp/README.md

 // and then use extracted property values
 ```

-and a sample extraction definition could be something like (note that this is not the simplest way to do it -- it just illustrates concepts):
+and a sample extraction definition could be something like (note that this is not the only, or even the simplest, way to define it):

 ```
 pattern %num \d+